 Rickmer Rickmers

-Rickmer Rickmers – a historic sailing ship that serves as a museum.
+Rickmer Rickmers – Historic sailing ship that serves as a museum.

-After its commissioning in 1896, it undertook numerous trading voyages, including to Hong Kong and Chile.
-During World War I, the ship was seized by Portugal and later used as a British auxiliary ship under the name "Flores."
-After the war, it served the Portuguese Navy as a training ship called "Sagres" and won the international sailing regatta Tall Ships' Race in 1958.
-This event features tall ships from all over the world competing against each other, focusing not only on competition but also on cultural exchange and promoting youth work in sailing.
-In 1983, the Rickmer Rickmers returned to Hamburg, was restored, and converted into a museum.
+After her commissioning in 1896, she completed numerous trading voyages, including to Hong Kong and Chile.
+During the First World War, the ship was confiscated by Portugal and later used as a British auxiliary ship under the name "Flores".
+After the end of the war, she served the Portuguese navy as a training ship "Sagres" and won the international sailing regatta Tall Ships' Race in 1958.
+Large sailing ships from all over the world compete against each other, with the focus not only on competition, but above all on cultural exchange and the promotion of youth work in the maritime industry.
+In 1983, the Rickmer Rickmers returned to Hamburg, was restored and converted into a museum.

-On board, you can explore the authentically restored areas such as the crew and officer quarters, the galley, and the impressive engine room.
-It is particularly fascinating to see the various types of propulsion the ship has utilized over the years: sail, steam, and diesel.
+On board, you can explore the faithfully restored areas such as the crew and officers' quarters, the galley and the impressive engine room.
+It is particularly exciting to see what types of propulsion the ship used over the years: sail, steam and diesel.

-For adventure seekers, there is an opportunity to climb the rigging, which includes the masts, sails, lines, and booms under expert guidance and enjoy a unique view of the Hamburg harbor from a height of 35 meters.
+Adventurous visitors can climb the rigging, i.e. the masts, sails, lines and spars, under expert guidance and enjoy a unique view of the Port of Hamburg from a height of 35 metres.

-Insider tip: After your visit, you can settle down in the on-board restaurant.
+Secret tip: After the tour, you can sit down in the ship's own restaurant.
 Enjoy traditional North German dishes in a maritime atmosphere.

 The most beautiful impressions of the Rickmer Rickmers.